 When set to Enabled, the system power will be turned on if the LAN port receives an incoming signal.
-You have to connect the fax/modem to a mainboard Wake On LAN connector for this feature to work.
+You have to connect the fax/modem to the mainboard Wake On LAN connector for this feature to work.
+Refer to page 28.